linuor/vimrc/README.rst

 Just use the ``:cscope`` as usual.
 Notice that ``:cs find d`` command is not implemented by gtags-cscope.

-``:Gtags`` is provide to invoke the global command.
+``:Gtags`` can be used to invoke the global command.
 Also the the following shortcuts are provided:

 - ``<leader>gl`` list all the tags of the current file